NORDIC INVITATIONAL CUP – Official regulations 2023

 Football 11 – the maximum number is 22 players, minimum 16 players, 11 players on the field and 5 substitutes, with a maximum of 5 team leaders.
 Football 8 – the maximum number of players is 16, minimum 10 players, 8 players on the field and 3 substitutes with a maximum of 5 leaders per team.
 A substituted player may re-enter the game.
 Substitutions can be made with the game running, except in the goalkeeper position.
 In this particular case, the game must be stopped, and the referee advised of the substitution.
 All substitutions are preferably made in the technical area of the team or in the center of the field near the midfield line if the technical area is not represented.
 The player may only enter the field when the other player leaves the field completely.
 Substitutions made incorrectly are penalized with a yellow card A player of the same club is allowed to play for several teams from the same club, but never in the same category.
 For this purpose, the player must be in the registration form of the teams where he will participate.

-Accreditation will take place at the main venue of the tournament.
-If the responsible does not perform the accreditation, the team/s cannot participate in the first game.
-Please make sure to bring your roster and documents to verify each players age to accreditation.
-The team manager must bring copies of the passport or valid identification document of all players for accreditation and games.
-Only the responsible person is needed during the process.
+The age controls are randomly performed during the tournament.
+Please make sure to bring your roster and documents to verify each players age if requested.
+The team manager must bring copies of the passport or valid identification document of all players for the games.
 Teams with ineligible players may be excluded from the tournament.
 Age control will not be done at each game but in case any questions arise regarding the age of one of your players make sure to have id cards for each player at every game.

 In Football 11 categories, two (2) players with a maximum of one year older than the standard age are automatically given dispensation.
 For Football 8 categories, no authorization is automatically given.
 Special requests must be considered by the organization, and at most one (1) player of a higher age may be included when there are special circumstances.
 Girls that are 1 year older can play with Boys teams, each team is limited to 4 girls per team.